adjust/windows_sdk/README.md

 ### 8. Partner parameters

-You can also add parameters to be transmitted to network partners, for the integrations that have been activated in your adjust dashboard.
+You can also add parameters to be transmitted to network partners for integrations that have been activated in your adjust dashboard.

-This works similarly to the callback parameters mentioned above, but can be added by calling the `AddPartnerParameter` method on your `AdjustEvent` instance.
+This works similarly to the callback parameters mentioned above, but these are instead added by calling the `AddPartnerParameter` method on your `AdjustEvent` instance.

 ```cs